uidaholib/main-web-redesign_draft/content/special-collections/about.md

 You can view our physical materials in our [Reading Room](https://www.lib.uidaho.edu/special-collections/plan.html).
 You can also view some of our collections on our [Digital Collections](https://www.lib.uidaho.edu/digital/) site.

-# Hours
+# Reading Room Hours

 Due to COVID-19, our Reading Room hours and policies have changed.
-Please see our [what page?]() for current details.
+Please see our [Plan Your Visit](https://www.lib.uidaho.edu/special-collections/plan.html) page for current details.

 # Contact